10 Random Thoughts While Bikepacking

 6. YES, I CAN

-I have had to learn a few tricks of the trade in case I run into mechanical troubles, and I know there will come a point where I will be stuck and will have to learn for myself, which is really the best way to learn.
+I have had to learn a few tricks of the trade in case I run into mechanical troubles with my bikepacking gear, and I know there will come a point where I will be stuck and will have to learn for myself, which is really the best way to learn.
 Self-sufficiency, especially as a woman, is an extremely empowering thing.
 Having other women feeling empowered by what I am doing is equally very moving.

 Just do it and the rest will follow.
-Everything has felt right since this crazy plan of traveling by bicycle started sprouting in my mind: things falling into place on their own, wonderful encounters, even professional engagements along the way.
+Everything has felt right since this crazy plan of bikepacking started sprouting in my mind: things falling into place on their own, wonderful encounters, even professional engagements along the way.
 I feel like I am doing what I am meant to do right now, and I am feeling so happy and free.

 Before this trip, I was a health freak with way too much control over everything I ate.
 It was all about the superfood and everything had to be organic and wholesome.
 The only thing I had no control over was all the stress that I had inflicted on myself with a manic pace of life, juggling a university degree as a mature student with two demanding jobs and an intense half marathon training.
 I was stuck in this vicious circle that’s so common throughout the western world, and it was making me miserable.
 I was trying to lead a healthy lifestyle by having complete control of my diet and exercising, but so long as I was holding on to the stress I was never going to reach optimum health.
 Now, I have admittedly been eating a lot of junk so far on the trip (namely 7 Eleven instant noodles…), but I am feeling at peace, balanced and free from stress.
 Being able to let go is actually a great feeling.
 And I bought a bag of chia seeds.
 Baby steps.
 Life is a work in progress.

-You have made this journey of traveling by bicycle so amazing for me with your big hearts and funny English and wonderful smiles and beautiful land.
-I will be leaving a bit of my heart behind when I go next month, that’s for sure.
+You have made this bikepacking trip so amazing for me with your big hearts, funny English, wonderful smiles, and beautiful lands.
+I will be leaving bits of my heart behind when I go next month, that’s for sure.
+Thank you, thank you, thank you.

 Related